 With Harvard and Central losing a lot of what had made them so culturally relevant, and interesting, in the name of commerce and decency, being streamlined, gentrified and marginalized until unrecognizable as living communities of free-thinking individuals, what hope remains for this greatest of cities in which the most powerful army on Earth was first gathered to deflect the advances of Empire and Tyranny from the British Crown?
 This modern Alexandria, home of Harvard University and the Massachusetts Institute of Technology?

-Although a hot-spot for yuppies, surely, Inman has not yet been crowded out by students and hipsters, and still retains that stamp of individuality than only and organic community displays, while also showing signs of a new embryonic intellectualism and art.
+Although a hot-spot for yuppies, surely, Inman has not yet been crowded out by students and hipsters, and still retains that stamp of individuality that only an organic community displays, while also showing signs of a new embryonic intellectualism and art.
 It would bring great joy to see a new birth of creativity on American soil, in this stale age of rigid and nervous boredom.

 Inman has all the makings for an artistic/literary Mecca.
 First, there are the bars.
 Beer has long fueled American thought and creativity, and there are several interesting places to drink--- what we need are more interesting people to drink there.
 Bukowski's serves good beer and tasty, Cantabrigian bar-food.
 The staff there are very friendly, particularly the waitress who put up with the obnoxious comments of my friend, who was mooching beers off us; I made him at least leave her a tip.
 Being named after an iconic poet, I think it would make sense to start hosting poetry readings there.
 It would bring a higher sense of culture.
 There's also a cute little bookstore next door, Lorem Ipsum---why not get drunk and go read literature late in the evening?
 As you stumble tipsily down the sidewalk, bubbles float through the air.
 You could also drink at The Druid, or cram into the Lilly Pad to hear music.
 What Cambridge really needs is a revival of the local music scene.